ruzaki1290/Swift-Assignment-3/README.md

 # Swift-Assignment-3

+## About
-This is a repo of my 3rd assignment in Swift.
+This is a repo of my 3rd assignment in Swift 🙂
+Please navigate to a swift file for code 🔍